ngrok/ngrok-docs/docs/guides/using-tls-mutual-authentication.md

 ```

 Now we'll generate the CA certificate.
-Feel free to leave all attribute fields blank by entering a period `.`, the CommonName used in this example was ngrok.mtls to identify the certificate.<br></br>
+Feel free to leave attribute fields blank by entering a period `.`.
+It's recommended to specify the CommonName this will be used to identify the certificate authority.<br></br>
 ```bash
 openssl req -new -x509 -sha256 -days 365 -key ca.key -out ca.crt
 ```

-### Create a Client Certificate
+### Example - Create a Client Certificate

 Generate the client private key<br></br>
 ```bash